alainvanhoof/alpine_postgresql/README.md

 Requirements
 ------------

-To run the "agent-less" ansible against Alpine Linux it needs python, sudo and iproute2 install (use apk).
+To run the "agent-less" ansible against Alpine Linux it needs python3, sudo and iproute2 install (use apk).

 Role Variables
 --------------